 In December of 2009 I was introduced to PaperFashion.
 It was love at first sight.

 Katie Rodgers, the illustrator behind the site, fuses her love of fashion with her skilled artistic touch to create one-of-a-kind watercolor pieces.
 Her work is unlike anything I had seen before, and I was immediately drawn to it.
 After I saw her pieces, I also learned she does customize art.
+We wanted to add a fresh new touch to PurseBlog, whether it be on our Twitter page, Facebook Page, website, or all of the above, and Katie was perfect for the job.

 I know I am not alone in complaining about my lack of closet space and desire for a much larger closet to organize my handbags and wardrobe.
 Every one of you reading this website may have felt this way at one point before (or still feel that way).